 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiencies described in the accompany schedule of findings and responses as items 2019-002, 2019-003 & 2019-004 to be material weaknesses.
+We consider the deficiencies described in the accompany schedule of findings and questioned costs as items 2020-002 to be a material weakness.

 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the accompanying schedule of findings and responses as items 2019-001 and 2019-005 to be significant deficiencies.
+We consider the deficiencies described in the accompanying schedule of findings and questioned costs as items 2020-001 and 2020-003 -2020-004 to be significant deficiencies.